-Canceling clients by Student Clinicians is UNACCEPTABLE.
+Canceling and/or rescheduling clients by Student Clinicians is UNACCEPTABLE.
 Should an emergency arise, the following procedure must be followed:

 1. The Student Clinician will contact their direct clinical supervisor, the Lead Clinical Supervisor, and Office Assistant AS SOON AS POSSIBLE: